igrishaev/whew/README.md

 ;; {:data {:a 1}}
 ~~~

-The `future?` predicate checks if a fiven value is a future:
+The `future?` predicate checks if a g value is a future:

 ~~~clojure
 ($/future? ($/future 1))